adem4ik/qfusion_ideas/README.md

 * Fix a bug where grenade can't jump at the same time with the player on jump-pad
 * Spec feature: AP/HP/DMG difference graph as in Dota 2
 * Transparent items when they are blocking player view
+* Don't start the demo until screen is loaded.
+It often happens when you have high disk or cpu usage, that the demo playback is already started in the background, while the screen is shown after a while

 ## Sound
 * OpenAL installator out of box, or at least UI link to get it